home

 Shri Datta Swami

-Today, why are oil lamps being lit during daytime?
-At night when electrical lights are present, why are oil lamps being lit additionally?
-The Veda says that fire exists in three forms:
+Today why the lights are lit in the daytime?
+In the night also when the electrical lights are present again the oil light is lit.
+The Veda says that the fire exist in three forms.

-2. Vaidyuta Agni which is the fire [energy] in the form of electricity.
+2) Vaidyuta Agni is the fire, which is in the form of electricity.

-We invite an [ordinary] man and give him food, treating him to be a representative form of God [1].
-Worshipping the oil lamp is also like that.
-Suppose we invite Krishna Himself for food.
-He is God in human form Himself.
-Then what is the use of inviting the ordinary man?
-Similarly, when the actual divine form of fire in the name of Vaishvanara is available, what is the use of the oil lamp and the electric light?
-When we worship the sun as God, the sun represents God.
-The sun, which is only inert fire, is not God.
-The Veda says “Nedam tat”, which means that this inert sun is not God.
-Therefore, instead of worshipping inert lamps, as representative forms of God, is it not far better to worship the divine fire itself directly, which is present as the hunger in living beings?
-Therefore, offering food to hungry living beings is the real worship of the divine light.
-You should not waste oil and ghee by burning in inert lamps.
-If you say that this is an old tradition [and so it must be followed], are you following all the old traditions?
-According to the old tradition, men do not wear a shirt and shave their heads except for a small patch at the back of the head, which grows into a [pony] tail.
-Scholars say “Puranamityeva” and “Tatasya kupo’yam”.
-This means that all that is old is not correct.
-Only a fool drinks even the salt water coming from his well just because his father dug the well.
+We are inviting a man and giving him food treating him as a representative form of God.
+Worshipping the oil light is also like that.
+Suppose we invite Krishna Himself who is the God in the human form directly for food, what is the use of the ordinary man?
+Similarly, when the actual divine form of fire in the name of Vaishvanara is available, what is the use of the oil lamp and the electrical light?
+When we worship the sun as God, Sun represents God.
+Sun is not God, he is only inert fire.
+The Veda says ‘Nedaṃ tat’ which means that this inert Sun is not God.
+Therefore, instead of worshipping the inert lights as representative form of God, is it not far better to worship the divine fire itself directly which is present as hunger in the living beings?
+Therefore, offering food to the hungry living beings is the real worship of divine light.
+You should not waste the oil and ghee for the sake of inert lights.

-The Shiva Linga represents the wave-form of energy.
-The life-form of energy is greater than all the inert forms of energy.
-The Shiva Linga, which is in the form of a wave, represents this best life-form of energy.
-The light represents the hunger in living beings.
-In this Karteeka month, you are worshipping the Shiva Linga with oil lamps.
-Both the Shiva Linga and the lamp indicate a living being who is suffering with hunger and the real worship is not burning oil and ghee in the lamp or pouring milk, curd, honey, ghee and sugar on the Shiva Linga.
+Shivalinga represents the waveform of energy.
+The life form of energy is greater than all the inert forms of energy.
+Shivalinga, which is in the form of wave, represents this best life form of energy.
+The light represents the hunger in the living beings.
+In this Kartika month you are worshipping the Shivalinga with the oil lights.
+Both the Shivalinga and the light indicate the living being who is suffering with hunger and your worship is not putting the oil and ghee to the light and not pouring milk, curd, honey, ghee and sugar on Shivalinga.
 All these are food materials, which you must give to a hungry living being.
-That living being can be a bird, an animal, an incapable beggar or a poor devotee.
+That living being can be birds, animals, beggars and poor devotees.

 ★ ★ ★ ★ ★